 Since pools can be of different shapes, calculating the volume will be based on your pool’s geometry.
 Most pools are rectangular or squared, so we’ll start there.
 For any shaped swimming pool, though, you must first determine if the depth is the same throughout.

-Rectangular pool (or squared)
+Rectangular pool (or square)

 If the depth is consistent, then you need to measure the length and width of your pool.
 Multiply this figure by the depth to get the cubic feet.
 After that, you should multiply the result by 7.5 to get the pool’s volume in gallons.